locustio/locust/docs/running-cloud-integration.rst

 Running Locust distributed with Terraform/AWS
 =============================================

-Here's one way to provisioning Locust using Infrastructure as Code/IaC.
+Here's one way to provision Locust using Infrastructure as Code/IaC.

 For this we use a `Terraform <https://www.terraform.io/>`_ module that provisions 1 leader and "n" worker nodes.
 This implementation uses AWS and EC2, but you may be able to modify it for other cloud providers.